Overview of Static Files and JavaScript Bundlers

 There are three ways of utilizing Django Compressor’s features:

-1. Dev Setup: Server-side on the fly less compilation
+1. Dev Setup: Server-side on the fly scss compilation

 This does not combine any files in compress blocks, and as no effect on js blocks.
 This is the default dev configuration.